CELTA Courses Lima

 After completing your application and any necessary pre-interview tasks you will be invited to an interview which can be conducted in person, by telephone or via Skype.

-Please note: Your place is not confirmed on a course until you have been accepted and have paid a deposit of $850 USD.
+Please note: Your place is not confirmed on a course until you have been accepted and have paid a deposit.

 Unsure if you are Eligible to Apply for CELTA?